How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 • Present your company's growth potential and market position

-• Highlight your service territory and customer relationships
+• Highlight your service territory, contract base, and customer relationships

 Step 6: Manage the Transition